duongquangduc/Udacity-CarND-Advanced-Lane-Lines/writeup_report.md

 ## Writeup Report / README

 This is the project 4: Advanced Lane Finding in Self-Driving Car Nanodegree course by Udacity.
-The goal is to write a software pipeline to identify the lane boundaries in a video
+The goal is to write a software pipeline to identify the lane boundaries in a video.

 For the original assignments can be found in [the project repository](https://github.com/udacity/CarND-Advanced-Lane-Lines).

 ---